ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 Therefore, implicit data type conversion follows the rules below:

 - When comparing numeric or character data types or arithmetic operations, the character data types are converted to numeric data types.
-- When comparing the date data type with the character data type, the character data type is converted to the date data type and the comparison opertion is performed.
+- When comparing the date data type with the character data type, the character data type is converted to the date data type and the comparison operation is performed.
 - Operation that cannot convert data types are invalidated.
 - The argument used in the function is converted to the data type of the argument defined in the function.
 - If a character data type or numeric data type that uses decimal precisions to a floating-point data type that uses binary precision is converted